 In addition to being Chancellor at Swinburne, Mr Goldsmith is currently a non-executive director of ASX listed companies Djerriwarrh Investments Limited and SEEK Limited, and NYSE listed Zhaopin Limited.

-Mr Goldsmith is a Fellow of the Australian Institute of Company Directors (FAICD), a Fellow of the Financial Services Institute of Australia (FFin), and a CPA member of the Australian Society of Chartered Practicing Accountants.
+Mr Goldsmith is a Fellow of the Australian Institute of Company Directors (FAICD), Financial Services Institute of Australia (FFin), and Australian Society of Chartered Practicing Accountants (FCPA).

 His vision is to see Swinburne recognised as the leading university for science, technology and innovation in Australia.